Negligent Security Attorneys in Costa Mesa

 Foreseeability is an important factor in holding a property owner or manager liable in a negligent security claim.
 If the property owner or manager was aware of likely criminal conduct on the premises, then a dangerous condition existed that should have been remedied.
 To demonstrate that the property owner or manager knew or should have known of likely criminal conduct by third parties, your attorney can show evidence of similar crimes that have occurred in the area, and how recently they have occurred.

-The legal team at Allen, Flatt, Ballidis & Leslie have a thorough understanding of California laws and first-hand experience handling premises liability claims involving negligent security.
+The legal team at Allen, Flatt, Ballidis & Leslie have a thorough understanding of California laws and first-hand experience handling personal injury claims involving negligent security.
 To schedule a free case evaluation, contact us at (949) 752-7474.

 So, go on - call (888) 752-7474, or send over our free case